1. Media exposure (dollar value/ratings/readership, etc.);

 2. Will it enhance or reinforce brand image?

-3. Will it increase awareness of the company's product, brand,
+3. Will it increase awareness of the company's product, brand, or service?

 4. Will it provide retail and trade tie-ins?